faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 ## Conclusion

-A significant number of teachings, cultural factors, and practices align to encourage LDS members to stay members and help to explain why a parent would send their teenager away from home to engage in full-time missionary work for more than a year.
+A significant number of teachings, cultural factors, and practices align to encourage LDS members to stay members and, outside of the veridicalness of LDS truth-claims, might help to explain why a parent would send their teenager away from home to engage in full-time missionary work for more than a year.

 ---